Which comes first: marketing or sales? It’s an age-old question – almost as old as the chicken and egg quandary.

 For most B2B companies in the small to mid-market size, every dollar and every sale is precious.
 These companies simply can’t afford to spend money on anything that doesn’t directly produce revenues or drive more profits.
 Therefore, the best results come from knowing your buyer and having a direct relationship with them.

-The sales team knows who the target buyer is because they have sold to them and have direct contact with them.
-Because of this, the information gleaned here can set the direction for marketing to keep their focus on those buyers.
-Sales also knows the specific messaging that resonates with buyers which can then be used across all marketing campaigns.
+The sales team!
+They know who the target buyer is because they’ve sold to them and have direct contact with them.
+Because of this, the information gleaned here can – and should – set the direction for marketing so the marketers keep their focus on those specific buyers.

-How to Use Sales to Drive Marketing
+How Can You Use Sales to Drive Marketing?

 We’ve looked at the benefits of setting marketing strategy based on sales.